6 Key Differences Between Separation and Divorce

 4. Property rights

-This means if you and your partner go for separation, each of you will have their rights preserved to property rights upon the death of the other.
+This means if you and your partner go for separation, each of you will have your rights preserved to property rights upon the death of the other.

 However, a divorce extinguishes any such rights and the property is divided upon the couple’s current situation and their relation to the property.